 “…the S.P.L.C. designates various entities in the alt-right as hate groups…”

 Are Jews a hate group?
-How is the Torah not a hate document?
+Is the Torah a hate document?
 How is the genocide commanded in the Torah not hate?
 Are Christians a hate group?
 They hold the Torah as holy and sacred and divine.

 “What sets it apart,” according to George Hawley, the author of the forthcoming Making Sense of the Alt-Right, “is the ability to troll itself into the conversation.”